hetmanskyi-cloud/AWS/terraform/modules/asg/README.md

 - SSH rules only if `enable_asg_ssh_access = true`
 - Scaling policies if `enable_scaling_policies = true`
 - CloudWatch Alarms (CPU, Network, Status) based on individual toggles.
-- KMS and S3 policies created conditionally.
+- KMS policy for decrypting S3 and EBS is created only if encryption or relevant buckets are enabled.
 - IMDSv2 always enforced.
 - Target Tracking is optional.